james-yoo/LeoRoverUE5/README.md

 ## Requirements
 - Ubuntu 20.04
 - Nvidia RTX 2070+
-- Unreal Engine 5 (compile from source)
+- Unreal Engine 4.27 or 5 (compile from source)

 ## Setup
 1. Clone this repo.